 2. Use an Online Name Based Search

-In the process of learning how to find out where someone works, you will learn that there are many free, public sites that are available for online name based searches (these will work better if you find someone’s middle name first).
+In the process of learning how to find out where someone works, you will learn that there are many free, public sites that are available for online name-based searches (these will work better if you look up a person’s middle name first).
 One of the easiest methods involves using a search engine to type in the person’s name.
 In some cases, public information including employment information can be returned.
 Many websites contain databases with public information like a cell phone number or current address, much like an online phone book.
 If you aren’t able to locate employment information using your first search, you can always use the additional information found to conduct another one.
 While the accuracy of these online databases isn’t assured, it can be a great starting point.
-If you don’t have the person’s name, you may also consider learning how to find someone’s name by phone number for free.
+If you don’t have the person’s name, you may also consider learning no-cost techniques to determine an individual’s name through phone number.

 Anyone who values privacy, however, may be harder to track down.
 Privacy settings on social media and a lack of online sharing will hinder any results found.

-If the above doesn’t work, the fool-proof method for an online name based search is using a level 1 background check.
+If the above doesn’t work, the fool-proof method for an online name based search is using a level 1 records check.

 3. Search Government Databases